vin0x/ig-stories-telegram-db/README.md

 The file is sent as a document through Telegram.

-## Contributing

-Feel free to submit issues and pull requests.
-Please ensure that any changes follow the existing code style and include appropriate tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or need further assistance, please reach out to [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to reach out [your-email@example.com](mailto:vinigoes@outlook.com) or vinox_quente on Discord.